1201 Connecticut Avenue NW, Suite 200J, Washington, DC 20036

 Youth under 24 years of age comprise 42% of Kosovo’s population.
 Youth unemployment is high, with 52% of youth without jobs and 30% of the economy informal.
 Brimming with ambition and the desire to fully integrate into the global economy while frustrated with the opportunities available to them, youth will play a key role in determining both the political and economic future of Kosovo.

-The USAID-funded Kosovo Up To Youth project works with vulnerable youth in Kosovo, aged 16-24 that are exposed to social exclusion, by mobilizing and empowering them to effect positive change.
-The project targets marginalized youth, particularly those under-served by current and past youth-focused initiatives grappling with unaddressed stress and trauma, or vulnerable to developing risky behaviors.
+The USAID-funded Kosovo Up To Youth project worked with vulnerable youth in Kosovo, aged 16-24 that were exposed to social exclusion, by mobilizing and empowering them to effect positive change.
+The project targeted marginalized youth, particularly those under-served by youth-focused initiatives grappling with unaddressed stress and trauma, or vulnerable to developing risky behaviors.

-Working as a sub-contractor to Global Communities from 2019 to 2024, LINC leads Up To Youth’s third objective: Developing, building and supporting resilience partners in fostering an environment for youth to engage in a positive and meaningful way.
-This includes the formation of Youth Learning Networks, conducting participatory resilience network assessments, action planning for resilience network strengthening, and national-level learning activities.
+Working as a sub-contractor to Global Communities from 2019 to 2024, LINC led Up To Youth’s third objective: Developing, building and supporting resilience partners in fostering an environment for youth to engage in a positive and meaningful way.
+This included the formation of Youth Learning Networks, conducting participatory resilience network assessments, action planning for resilience network strengthening, and national-level learning activities.

 Similar Projects